 Analyze the various elements on your product pages and understand what your customers get while browsing through them.
 Check whether or not your product pages:

-- Provides sufficient information such as important features and components to help your customers decide on a purchase
+- Provide sufficient information such as important features and components to help your customers decide on a purchase.

 Provide detailed product information